EFForg/https-everywhere/doc/updateJSONSpec.md

-In order to compute the hash of the database file, the nsICryptoHash class will be used. https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsICryptoHash SHA1 currently being used as the hashing algorithm.
+In order to compute the hash of the database file, the nsICryptoHash class will be used. https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsICryptoHash SHA1 is currently being used as the hashing algorithm.

 In order to verify the signature over `update.json` file contents, which is the content of `update.json.sig`, the nsIDataSignatureVerifier class will be used.